NuruProgramming/nyaraka/docs/src/en/dictionaries.md

+---
+title: Dictionaries
+titleTemplate: Dictionaries in Nuru, also known as "kamusi," are powerful and flexible data structures that store key-value pairs.
+---

 # Dictionaries in Nuru

 Dictionaries in Nuru, also known as "kamusi," are powerful and flexible data structures that store key-value pairs.
 This page provides a comprehensive overview of dictionaries in Nuru, including how to create, access, modify, and iterate over them.